t-d-k/LibreCrypt/docs/technical_details__creating_a_new_hash_cypher_driver.md

 <TD style="vertical-align: top; width: 5%;">Valid</TD>

 <TD style="vertical-align: top; width: 25%;">Hash algorithm does not process input data.</TD>
 <TD>Hashes may only have a blocksize of 0 bits if the length of the hash values they output is also 0 bits long, or if they ignore their input.
-Hashes which use zero length blocksizes cannot be used for DoxBox volumes.
-(DoxBox volumes use HMAC, which requires that the blocksize of hashes used is greater than zero.)</TD>
+Hashes which use zero length blocksizes cannot be used for LibreCrypt volumes.
+(LibreCrypt volumes use HMAC, which requires that the blocksize of hashes used is greater than zero.)</TD>

 </TR>
 <TR>